 What are polarized lenses?
 Polarized lenses are specially designed to filter out certain types of glare that tend to radiate from horizontal surfaces when sunlight bounces off of these surfaces.
 They are recommended for tasks such as boating, fishing, skiing, golfing, jogging, and driving.
 Most polarized lenses will bear a label identifying them as such.

 What types of glasses can I choose from?
 We are able to provide you with a wide range of sunglass options.
 The best option is to order a pair of prescription sunglasses that provide ample coverage.
 Regular eyeglass lenses that darken when exposed to bright light are okay in direct sunlight, but are not as effective behind the windshield of a car.
-We can also provide non-prescription clip-ons or wraparound sunglasses that fit over your regular eyeglasses.
+We can also provide custom-made non-prescription clip-ons or wraparound sunglasses that fit over your regular eyeglasses.

 What additional types of protection should I consider?
 If you worry about light leaking in through the sides or top of your sunglasses, wear a broad-brimmed hat or visor to reduce this exposure.